-Find catfish, walleye, sauger and bass close to natural or manmade habitat features such as riffles, log-jams or rock.
-Smaller fish like shiners and minnows are attracted to hiding and resting spaces found within habitat features and predators feed around these features.
+Many predatory fish species such as catfish, walleye, sauger and bass can be found close to natural or manmade habitat features such as riffles, log-jams or rock.
+Smaller fish including shiners and minnows are attracted to hiding and resting spaces found within habitat features and predators feed around these features.

 “The Missouri and Mississippi rivers boast some of the best flathead catfishing in the Midwest,” said Jon Christensen, DNR natural resources technician.
 The Missouri River’s swift current, rocks and snags are good habitat and food is abundant for these predatory catfish.
 Use live fish as bait; green sunfish and bullheads tend to survive best on the hook.

-“Blue catfish are becoming more common in the Missouri River,” said Christensen.
+“Blue catfish can be found in the Missouri River along the border,” said Christensen.
 Several state record fish have been caught on the Missouri River, including the blue catfish (101 pounds) and channel catfish (38 pounds 2 ounces).

 An extensive list of Iowa’s rivers, with information on access points and native species, is available on the DNR website at fishing.iowadnr.gov.
 Check conditions before you go with the weekly Iowa Fishing Report (www.iowadnr.gov/Fishing/Fishing-Reports).